-3. OBLIGATION OF REQUESTER/SUBSCRIBER/AUTHORIZED PERSON
+3. OBLIGATION OF

+REQUESTER/SUBSCRIBER/AUTHORIZED PERSON

-The requester or subscriber, the authorized person, or the key owner who requests and administrates one or more certificates for an end entity or a device undertake
+The requester or subscriber, the authorized person, or the key owner who requests and administrates one or more certificates for an end entity or a device undertake:

 - To check that the information provided by the requester in the certificate request is complete and correct before issuing the certificates.
-Here the name and title of natural persons must correspond to a valid proof of identity such as a personal identity card or passport and must be demonstrated on request.
-If the name specified in the certificate request differs from the valid proof of identity, the certificate must be requested as a pseudonym, i.e. the first name must be identified by a PN-prefix. - The data regarding natural persons, pseudonyms, and robots contained in the certificate request is based on the corporate identity and account management of DTAG.
+Here the name and title of natural persons must correspond to a valid proof of identity such as a personal identity card or passport and must be demonstrated on request. - If the name specified in the certificate request differs from the valid proof of identity, the certificate must be requested as a pseudonym, i.e. the first name must be identified by a PN- prefix. - The data regarding natural persons, pseudonyms, and robots contained in the certificate request is based on the corporate identity and account management of DTAG.
 This data is based on SAP HR from the HR management at DTAG. - Therefore, if the data in the certificate request does not match with the valid proof of identity, a correction request must be submitted to your Human Resources (HR) and the current certificate issuing process must be canceled. - This also applies to pseudonyms if they are not identified as pseudonyms or are set incorrectly. - Where legal persons, groups of persons and functions, or devices are concerned, the certificate will be requested by authorized persons or key owners. - Pseudonyms and names of groups or functions must be selected so as to exclude the possibility that names suggest authorizations (such as Telekom CA) that the certificate owner does not possess.
-In addition, no political slogans, offensive names, or names that might infringe trademark rights may be used. - The DTAG Trust Center reserves the right to refuse the issue of a pseudonym.
+In addition, no political slogans, offensive names, or names that might infringe trademark rights may be used. - The DTAG TrustCenter reserves the right to refuse to issue certificates for a pseudonym, robot, group- or function account.
 The rejection does not require a statement of reasons. - There is a particular duty to take care when selecting the names of trademarks, trademark rights, etc. in certificates (e.g., Organization Name (O), Organizational Unit Name (OU).
 It is the responsibility of the requester or client to ensure that the choice of name does not infringe upon any trademarks, trademark rights, etc., or the intellectual property rights of third parties.
-The cPKI NG certification authority is not obliged to verify such rights.
-Any resulting claims for damages are at the expense of the requester or client. - After the certificate has been issued, to check that the certificate contents included in the end entity certificate reflect the truth. - The certificate(s) issued must be used solely as intended and for authorized and lawful purposes which are in line with the rules of the Certificate Policy (CP) and the Certification Practice Statement (CPS) of the cPKI PKI service. - To neither misuse the certificate nor act contrary to the rules of the aforementioned CP/CPS. - To bear the legal consequences arising from non-fulfillment of the obligations described in the aforementioned CP/CPS. - To use the keys and certificates only in the approved applications; the application must conform to the kinds of key usage set out in the certificate. - Not to use the certificate(s) with applications or machines whose functions seem to be unknown, suspicious, or unreliable. - To protect the private key appropriately and against unauthorized access and not to disclose it, and, in particular, to implement the requirements for technical protection measures for the private key.
-In the case of private keys of legal persons or devices, the protection is provided by authorized persons and key
+The cPKI NG certification authority is not obliged to verify such rights. - After the certificate has been issued, to check that the certificate contents included in the end entity certificate reflect the truth. - The certificate(s) issued must be used solely as intended and for authorized and lawful purposes which are in line with the rules of the Certificate Policy (CP) and the Certification Practice Statement (CPS) of the cPKI PKI service. - Not to misuse the certificate. - Users of office and business applications (end users) may only use the keys and certificates in applications provided by Deutsche Telekom AG.
+For applications not provided by Deutsche Telekom AG and for administrators of applications, servers and machines and other devices, certificates may not be used with applications or machines whose functions appear unknown, suspicious or unreliable.
+To protect the private key appropriately and against unauthorized access and not to disclose it, and, in particular, to implement the requirements for technical protection measures for the private key.
+In the case of private keys of legal persons or devices, the protection is provided by authorized persons and key owners.